Francis Crowley

-Francis Crowley (October 31, 1912 – January 21, 1932) was an American murderer.
-His crime spree lasted nearly three months, ending in a two-hour shootout with the New York City Police Department on May 7, 1931, that was witnessed by 15,000 bystanders and received national attention.
-In 1932 he was executed in New York's electric chair.
+Francis "Two Gun" Crowley (October 31, 1912 – January 21, 1932) was an American murderer.
+His crime spree lasted nearly three months, ending in a two-hour shootout with the New York City Police Department on May 7, 1931 that was witnessed by 15,000 bystanders and received national attention.
+In 1932, he was executed on the electric chair of Sing Sing Prison.
+His story was referenced in Dale Carnegie's How to Win Friends and Influence People.

 Early life

-Francis Crowley was born in New York City on October 31, 1912, the second son of an unwed German mother who gave him up for adoption.
-He had a hatred for police, with some speculating that his absent father was a police officer.
+Crowley was born in New York City on October 31, 1912, the second son of an unwed German mother who gave him up for adoption.
+His grandfather was a police officer, and he was raised by a woman who took him in as an orphan.
+Crowley only had a third grade education, and was "almost unable to read" and could barely write.
+By his late teens, he had a reputation as a troubled youth with a criminal history.

-This hatred for the police was compounded by police killing his brother John when Crowley was 12 years old.
-John was alleged to be involved in the killing of NYPD Officer Maurice Harlow on February 22, 1925.
-Shortly thereafter John Crowley was killed in a confrontation with police officers while resisting arrest on a charge of disorderly conduct.
-By his late teens, Francis Crowley had a reputation as a troubled youth with a criminal history.